johnconnor31/ProductsList/README.md

 # ProductsList

-shows a list of products with lazy loading, next page loader.
+shows a list of products